Connections, metrics and Higgs fields on complex fiber bundles: Holomorphic connections

 \begin{corollary} Let $S$ be a compact connected Riemann surface and $G$ be a connected complex reductive group.
 Let $f:X\to S$ be a holomorphic fiber bundle with structure group $G$, i.e., it is the associated bundle of a holomorphic principal $G$-bundle $\pi_P:P\to S$.
 Then $f$ admits a holomorphic connection if each summand in the Remak decomposition of $\ad P$ has degree zero and $c(P)\in \pi_1(G)$ is torsion.
 The converse holds if $H^0(Y,TY)$ is finite-dimensional. \end{corollary} \begin{proof} By Corollary \ref{cor:affine_map_associated_hol}, $f$ admits a holomorphic connection if $\pi_P$ does.
 Let $\chi: G \to \mathbb{C}^*$ be a holomorphic character.
 It induces a homomorphism $\chi_*: \pi_1(G) \to \pi_1(\mathbb{C}^*) \cong \mathbb{Z}$.
 By \cite[Rmk.~5.1]{ramanathan75stable}, $\deg(L_\chi) = \chi_*(c(P))$, where $L_\chi = P \times_\chi \mathbb{C}^*$.
 Assume $c(P)$ is a torsion element in $\pi_1(G)$.
 There exists a positive integer $k$ such that $k \cdot c(P) = 0$.
 For any $\chi$, we have

 Then $\deg(L_\chi) = 0$.
-Note that by Weil's theorem, $\ad P$ admits a holomorphic connection iff each summand in the Remak decomposition of $\ad P$ has degree zero.
+Note that by Weil's theorem, $\ad P$ admits a holomorphic connection if and only if each summand in the Remak decomposition of $\ad P$ has degree zero.
 If moreover $\ad P$ admits a holomorphic connection, then so does $\pi_P$ by \cite[Th.~3.1]{hassan_biswas03}.

 Suppose $H^0(Y,TY)$ is finite-dimensional, and $f$ admits a holomorphic connection.
 By Corollary \ref{cor:assoc_holconn_imply_princ_holconn}, $P$ also admits a holomorphic connection which is automatically flat on a Riemann surface.
 By Lemma \ref{lem:flat_char_torsion}, $c(P)$ is torsion.
 By \cite[Th.~3.1]{hassan_biswas03}, $\ad P$ also admits a holomorphic connection. \end{proof}